eliotadn/Micropython-project/README.md

 # 🕒 ESP32 IoT Smart Clock

-This project is a multifunction smart clock based on an ESP32 (FireBeetle).
+This project is a multifunction smart clock based on an ESP32.
 It displays time synchronized via the internet (NTP), environmental data (Temperature/Humidity), and features a menu system navigable via a rotary encoder.

 ## 🚀 Features